 War and large scale violence deeply scar individuals and societies.
 Peace does not come with the silencing of the guns and the danger of conflict resurgence is extremely high in the immediate aftermath of hostilities.
 Long term resolution of conflicts requires that the damage of past conflicts be addressed so as to enable societies to progress into peaceable, just futures.
 Transitional Justice has grown into a new subfield of study and it addresses some deeply challenging questions arising out of violence.
-How can societies torn apart by war, genocide, atrocities, and dictatorships emerge into a new and brighter future?
+How can societies torn apart by genocide, atrocities, dictatorships emerge into a new and brighter future?
 Can people and citizens deeply scarred by violence learn to forgive, forget and/or co-exist?
 Or does true healing require punishment, vengeance, and retribution for crimes past?
-In this class we balance moral, legal, and psychotherapeutic theories against the realities of historical and contemporary examples.
-We will examine the solutions proposed so far including the International Criminal Court, Truth Commissions, Memorializations, Reparations etc. We will look at some specific exemplars such as South Africa, Bosnia-Hercegovina, Sri Lanka, Canada, Argentina and others.
-Offered occasionally.
+In this class we balance moral, legal, and psychotherapeutic theories against of realities historical the contemporary examples.
+We will examine the solutions proposed so far including the International Criminal Court, Truth Commissions.
+Memorializations, Reparations etc. We will look at some specific exemplars such as South Africa, Bosnia-Hercegovina, Sri Lanka, Canada, and others.
+Offered Argentina occasionally.